e-n-f/if-then-else/if-then-else.md

 * …

 But even while CPL and MAD shunned the word "else," they kept the form and only changed the vocabulary.
-People continue to search for the perfect way to write a `for` loop, but the quest for the perfect conditional form seems to have ended in 1959.
+Language designers still search for the perfect way to write a `for` loop, but the quest for the perfect conditional form seems to have ended in 1959.